bandohq/docs/fulfiller-api/guides/validate-a-payment-reference.md

 ---
-description: "Technical guide for validating payment references in Bando.
-Ensure secure transaction processing with our validation endpoints."
+description: Technical guide for validating payment references in Bando.
+Ensure secure transaction processing with our validation endpoints.
 ---

 # Validating Payment References